brahada/leetcode_popular_problems---1/README.md

 # leetcode_solution
-This is the repo of some of the leetcode solutions I have been doing recently.
+This is the repo of some of the leetcode solutions in python I have been doing recently.